gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ```

 We passed objects to specify exactly what to do on each exit event type via Python generators generator expression.
 In this case the generator yields `processor.switch` which is called when the exit event `ExitEvent.EXIT` is triggered.
 When the 2nd exit is triggered the default action is triggered as there is nothing left to yield.
-The default action is to exit the simulation loop
+The default action is to exit the simulation loop.

 ---